Contemplating Divorce? Here Are 10 Things You Should Consider

 If you have any questions about divorce or the divorce process in Maryland, please reach out.
-The Law Office of Laurie M. Wasserman is here to help.
+Wasserman Family Law is here to help.

 Schedule a consultation with a trusted family law attorney.
 Your attorney will be your go-to resource and advocate throughout the divorce.
 Even if you are not ready to proceed with a divorce, it is important to understand your rights under the law and to prepare yourself for all potential outcomes.

 Start organizing your financial documents.
 Your attorney will want to see these documents for the divorce.
 You can run a credit report to see what accounts are in your name.
 You should make a list of the financial accounts, assets, and liabilities you are aware of and the balances.